 - Nintex workflow examples: Copy Document, Translate Document and Web Request Workflow actions in Nintex for Office 365

-Hope this article will be helpful to you to use the app step in Nintex workflow for Office 365 in SharePoint Online.
+I hope this article will be helpful to you to use the app step in Nintex Workflow for Office 365 in SharePoint Online.